-Cake should never be eaten with any hint of guilt whatsover.
-Even when it comes to deciding that you want another slice…..
+Cake should be eaten without any hint of guilt whatsover.
+Even when wanting another slice…..

 This post gives key tips for making several types of cake successfully, along with recipes for cakes and icings, troubleshooting and general ideas for decorating.
 I have also given the quantities needed to make a Victoria Sandwich cake for different sized tins.
 Continue reading “Tips for making & decorating cakes”

-A sourdough loaf really is a thing of great beauty: chewy, crusty, an open crumb with layers of flavour that is much more than even the joyous standard home-made bread.
+A sourdough loaf is a thing of great beauty: chewy, crusty and with an open crumb with layers of flavour.
 Heavenly!
-And perhaps there is also something of a fingers up at those ridiculously expensive sourdoughs that can be bought…… Continue reading “Making Sourdough bread”
+Continue reading “Making sourdough bread”

 A marvellous institution in itself, you do not need a reason to justify taking Afternoon Tea: wonderfully indulgent, it is one of the most pleasurable ways to spend what should be several unrushed hours, allowing gasps of excitement to escape out as both sweet and savoury goodies are presented.
 Continue reading “The joys of Afternoon Tea”